Brad Mills (pitcher): Oakland Athletics

-Second stint with Toronto Blue Jays
+Toronto Blue Jays (second stint)

 On July 17, 2014, Mills was claimed off waivers by the Toronto Blue Jays.
 After allowing 8 runs in 2 innings pitched during a 14–1 loss to the Boston Red Sox, Mills was designated for assignment on July 22.
 He cleared waivers on July 25, and was assigned to the Triple-A Buffalo Bisons.
 On August 10, Mills was recalled from Triple-A. After pitching in relief in Seattle on August 11, he was designated for assignment on August 12, and assigned outright to Buffalo on August 14.
 Altogether, Mills recorded a 27.00 ERA with 5 strikeouts in 41/3 innings for the Blue Jays in 2014.
 He elected free agency after the season ended.

-Second stint with Oakland Athletics
+Oakland Athletics (second stint)

 On October 27, 2014, Mills signed a minor league contract with the Oakland Athletics.
 He was called up from the Triple-A Nashville Sounds on August 14, 2015 to start against the Baltimore Orioles.
 Mills was designated for assignment on August 15, and assigned outright to Nashville on August 17.
 He elected to become a free agent following the season.